Victor716/Angular6-study/Brief.md

 development framework, then you will have to use a different bootstrap method specific to the platform you are working with.
 The developers of each platform that supports Angular provide details of their platform-specific bootstrap method.

+### Round-trip

+The browser requests an initial
+HTML document from the server.
+User interactions—such as clicking a link or submitting a form—led the browser to request and receive a completely new HTML document.
+In this kind of application, the browser is essentially a rending engine for HTML content, and all of the application logic and data resides on the server.
+The browser makes a series of stateless HTTP requests that the server handles by generating HTML documents dynamically.